postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Converting Postman collections from v1 to v2

 Postman no longer supports the collection v1 format and will return an error if you import a collection in this format.
 You can convert your collection's format from v1 to v2 to import it into Postman.

+To convert your collection's format from v1 to v2, do the following:

 1. In the terminal of your choice, enter the following command to install the Postman Collection Transformer.